mirabelle514/LovingPaws/README.md

 - Icons from [Lucide](https://lucide.dev/)
 - Database powered by [Supabase](https://supabase.com/)

-Made with ❤️ for pet lovers everywhere
+Made with ❤️ for pet lovers everywhere.

 Part of [The Wednesday Collective](https://thewednesdaycollective.com/) | [The Wednesday Projects](https://thewednesdayprojects.com/)